A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

 \subsubsection{Dataset Organization and Model Training}

-The hazard simulated in this case study is thunderstorms, which often occur in the summer; therefore, the time embedding is omitted from the input.
-To extract a uniform weather representation for all the substation service areas as the input to the GRU model, the weather input dimension must be fixed.
-We clustered all the centers of the power lines using K-Means and used the centroid locations to resample the wind speed field.
-A vector in $\mathbb{R}^{16}$ for each substation service area was extracted as the uniform weather representation.
-The system embedding is the one-hot encoding of the substation service area.
-Note that the start and end times of the events in this case correspond to the start and end times of the thunderstorms, rather than the outage events.
-The resilience of substation service area $k$ under hazard $i$, $Rs_{i,k}$, is calculated using the resilience trapezoid method and is used as the ground truth for training and testing.
-Only the data from substation service areas where wind gusts occurred were used for training and resilience calculation.
+The simulated hazard in this case study is thunderstorms, which predominantly occur during the summer season.
+To obtain a uniform weather representation for each substation service area as the input to the GRU model, the weather input dimension was fixed.
+All line-center coordinates were clustered using K-Means, and the centroid locations were used to resample the wind speed field.
+For each substation service area, a feature vector in $\mathbb{R}^{16}$ was extracted as its uniform weather representation.
+The system embedding was implemented as a one-hot encoding of the substation service area.
+Note that in this case study the start and end times of each simulated event correspond to the beginning and end of the thunderstorm rather than the outage duration.
+The resilience of substation service area $k$ under hazard $i$, denoted as $Rs_{i,k}$, was computed using the resilience trapezoid method and served as the ground truth for model training and testing.
+Only data from substation service areas that experienced wind gusts were used for training and evaluation.

-Among all the data, 80\% were used for training and validation, and 20\% for testing.
-During the data split, we used stratified splitting; for each substation service area, 60\% of the data were used for training, 20\% for validation, and 20\% for testing.
-On average, each substation service area had 422 data samples.
-All models were trained for 200 epochs.
-The model with the lowest loss in each fold was selected for testing.
-Hyperparameters were searched, and the best hyperparameters were selected based on the validation loss, as shown in Table~\ref{table:search_space_B}.
-The best models using the optimal hyperparameters achieved an MAE loss of 0.009892 on the validation set and 0.009987 on the test set.
+The dataset was split into 80\% for training and validation and 20\% for testing.
+Stratified splitting was applied so that, for each substation service area, 60\% of the data were used for training, 20\% for validation, and 20\% for testing.
+On average, each service area contained 422 data samples.
+All models were trained for 200 epochs, and the model with the lowest validation loss in each fold was selected for testing.
+Hyperparameters were tuned using the same procedure described in Section~\ref{model_intro_section}.
+The search space and the optimal values are listed in Table~\ref{table:search_space_B}.
+The best models achieved a mean absolute error (MAE) of 0.009892 on the validation set and 0.009987 on the test set.